 Spread the cost of Qantas flight tickets with Affirm or PayPal Credit with Alternative Airlines.
 It's easy to do and can be done at the point of transaction when buying your Qantas tickets through Alternative Airlines.

 With Alternative Airlines, customers can see seat availability and choose their preferred place on the plane while making their reservation.
 We let customers check their seating options when making a Qantas booking.
 So whether you like sitting by the window or getting extra legroom, we let you find the perfect Qantas seat for you!
 Find out how to book your seats.

 Sydney Port Lincoln

-Sydney Airport is the major airport serving Sydney and is the hub airport for Qantas, Jetstar Airways, Regional Express Airlines, Virgin Australia and Tigerair Australia.
-Other airlines which fly to and from this airport include Emirates, Etihad Airways, Garuda Indonesia, Fiji Airways, Hainan Airlines, Japan Airlines, Jetstar Airways and many others.
+Sydney Airport is the major airport serving Sydney and is the hub airport for Qantas, Jetstar Airways, Alt Air, Regional Express Airlines, Virgin Australia and Tigerair Australia.
+Other airlines which fly to and from this airport include Emirates, Etihad Airways, Garuda Indonesia, Fiji Airways, Hainan Airlines, Japan Airlines, Jetstar Airways, Samoa Airways and many others.

 Oneworld alliance is a leading global airline network, with 15 member airlines.
-Oneworld alliance was founded and now consists of member airline such as Cathay Pacific, Finnair, LAN, TAM, Malaysia, Qantas, Qatar, SriLankan Airlines, Iberia, British Airways, American Airlines and many others.
+Oneworld alliance was founded and now consists of member airlines such as Cathay Pacific, Finnair, LATAM, Malaysia Airlines, Qantas, Qatar Airways, SriLankan Airlines, Iberia, British Airways, American Airlines and many others.
 Oneworld alliance covers more than a thousand destinations in 155 countries.